 Rear seat space is noticeably limited, especially up against rivals such as the VW Polo, but boot space and rear legroom is identical in both the 208 and e-208, with the batteries instead located in place of the fuel tank and exhaust.
 Full details over on the interior tab.

 Does it go as well as it looks?

 The line-up is pretty simple: things kick off with a 74bhp petrol and five-speed manual, the middle version is a 99bhp of the same 1.2-litre turbo with a sixth gear or an optional eight-speed auto, and then there’s the same engine again, this time with 128bhp as a range-topper with the automatic ‘box as standard.
 There’s only one diesel engine, a 99bhp 1.5-litre four-pot, but sales are expected to be minute.

 It’s not as agile as a Fiesta, but it feels wieldy purely because the steering wheel is pocket-sized.
 The ride’s fine on 16s, but the handsome 17s on upper trims do worsen it, making the 208 twitchier.
 Full details on the driving tab.

 Prices start from just over £19k, or around £265 on lease.
 For reference, the electric variant, with its 225 miles WLTP range, starts from around £10k extra (including the Government's ever-diminishing discount).

 What's the verdict?

-No, hush about the 205.
-That was three decades ago, Get over it.
-This is a great small Peugeot.
-Gorgeous, well-made, technically on-point and good enough to drive.
+Sure, there are small battles the 208 doesn’t win.
 Need more room?
-Get an Ibiza.
+Get a Polo.
 Need more fun?
 Buy a Fiesta.
 A bigger warranty?
 The Kia Rio.
-Sure, there are small battles the 208 doesn’t win, but be in no doubt this is an enormously desirable car in its own right because of Peugeot’s bloody-mindedness to do it its own thing.
+But be in no doubt this is an enormously desirable car in its own right because of Peugeot’s bloody-mindedness to do its own thing.